togidan/HackerNewsAnalysis/README.md

 ## Goal

 There are 2 goals for this project:
-1. Compare the two types of posts, and figure which one gets more comments on average
+1. Compare the two types of posts, Ask HN and Show HN and figure which one gets more comments on average
 2. Figure out if posts at a certain time receive more comments on average